 - Evacuate immediately.
 Do not attempt to locate the source of alarm or fire.
-Do not assume that the alarm is false. - Continually assess the environment for other threats-pay attention to what you are hearing and seeing and what others are doing. - Do not use elevators during an evacuation.
+Do not assume that the alarm is false. - Do not use elevators during an evacuation.
 Elevators may not take people directly to ground level and shafts often act as chimneys for toxic smoke and fumes. - Remove high heels and other encumbrances when evacuating. - Stoop low to the ground or crawl to an exit if there is smoke in the room.
-Smoke will likely be noxious. - Assist disabled persons to the nearest exit. - Exit the building at the exit nearest you. - Gather at the designated Evacuation Assembly Area for your location.
+Smoke will most likely be toxic. - Assist disabled persons to the nearest exit. - Tell others that they need to evacuate. - Exit the building at the exit nearest you. - Gather at the designated Evacuation Assembly Area for your location.

-Remain in the assembly area until a University official or emergency responder clears everyone for reentry into building.
+Remain in the assembly area until an Official clears everyone for reentry into building.

-For location of Assembly Area Map see page 18.
+For location of Assembly Area Map see page 15.